 The interest on a bond is fixed when purchased.
 Therefore, this investment may not offer the high returns that stocks do.
 Another risk is that the issuer may run into financial difficulty and be unable to meet its obligations to make interest payments and/or repay the principal to the bondholder.

 - The political and economic environment

 - Supply and demand for the stocks and bond

 Anyone can trade on the ECSE as long as the regulations and guidelines set by the Securities Act are strictly followed.
-An important objective of this regional capital market is to encourage the active participation of citizens of the ECCB currency area, living at home or abroad.
+An important objective of this regional capital market is to encourage the active participation of citizens of the ECCU, living at home or abroad.
 Nevertheless, investors of all nationalities are invited and encouraged to trade on the ECSE.

-Firms licensed to act as securities market intermediaries, referred to as limited service brokers and broker/dealers, handle the purchase and sale of securities for investors on the ECSE.
-If you would like to invest, you should contact a local limited service broker or broker/dealer for information about listed companies.
-Names and addresses of licensed limited service brokers and broker/dealers can be obtained from the ECSE.
-A list is available on this website.
+Firms licensed to act as securities market intermediaries, referred to as and broker dealers, and are member of the ECSE, handle the purchase and sale of securities for investors on the ECSE.
+If you would like to invest, you should contact a local broker dealer for information about listed companies.
+Names and addresses of licensed broker dealers can be found here.

-An intermediary is a firm licensed under the Securities Act to trade securities on behalf of investors.
-The ECSE intermediaries are either limited service brokers or broker/dealers.
-Intermediaries are located in territories throughout the Region.
+An intermediary is a firm licensed under the Securities Act as a broker dealer or a limited service broker to trade securities on behalf of investors.
+The ECSE-member intermediaries, currently all broker dealers, are located in territories throughout the ECCU.

 Limited service brokers are authorised to handle all functions necessary for securities trading, including:

 They facilitate transactions for the investor but are not allowed to give advice or hold money on behalf of the investor, except for settling transactions.
 Limited service brokers charge fees for their services.

 In addition to the services provided by limited service brokers, broker/dealers offer other financial services to investors and issuers for a fee.
 These services include: